thethien8a/My-Cursor-Rules/global-rules/using-orchestration-rules.md

-# RULE 4: UNIFIED WORKFLOW ORCHESTRATION FOR RULES
+# RULE 4: ORCHESTRATION FOR ALL RULES

-## Core Philosophy: Conflict-Free Rule Integration
+## Core Philosophy: Summarize of all rules.
+The purpose is helping you use right rule (RULE 1, RULE 2, RULE 3) for right task

 **GOAL:** Orchestrate all rules in a unified, sequential workflow to eliminate conflicts and ensure optimal AI assistance.